thepratholic/thepratholic/README.md

 </div>

-🚀 I'm a passionate programmer and an enthusiast of all things Computer Science, constantly exploring new technologies and working on projects that challenge me to grow.
+🚀 I'm a passionate programmer and an enthusiast of all things in Computer Science, constantly exploring new technologies and working on projects that challenge me to grow.

 # 📊 GitHub Stats: